RobRR/bohemians-v-dundalk-prediction/README.md

 ### Key insight ###
 Even the most likely outcome (11.7%) is not that likely.
 The Dixon-Coles model treats goal scoring as a random process governed by a Poisson distribution, adjusted for team strengths.
 In a low-scoring sport like football, a single goal can define the outcome of the game, as matches average only two to three goals in total.

 Because a single goal makes up such a huge part of the final score, one lucky or unlucky moment can completely change who wins.
 This makes football incredibly unpredictable.
-The model mathematically reflects this variance by spreading out its probabilities, meaning the most likely outcome still has a low chance of occurring.
+The model mathematically reflects this variance in scorelines by spreading out its probabilities, meaning even the most likely outcome still has a low chance of occurring.

 ---